yvelikova/axway-open-docs/content/en/docs/apigtw_kerberos/kerberos_use_case_KCD.md

 "linkTitle": "Kerberos constrained delegation", "weight":"10",
 "date": "2019-11-14",
-"description": " Kerberos *constrained* delegation (KCD) enables API Gateway to act as a trusted Kerberos service principal, acquire a Kerberos service ticket in the name of the requesting end user, and authenticate to a constrained set of Kerberos back-end services as the end user."
+"description": "Kerberos *constrained* delegation (KCD) enables API Gateway to act as a trusted Kerberos service principal, to acquire a Kerberos service ticket in the name of the requesting end user, and to authenticate to a constrained set of Kerberos back-end services as the end user."
 }

 * **Client application**: Does not support Kerberos authentication, or cannot provide Kerberos credentials.